Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Applications: Ordinary GW invariants, Hurwitz numbers, and mirror symmetry

 We have a commutative diagram

-where the bottom square is Cartesian and defines its top left corner $\shM^D_{g,m+e}(X)$.
-The log-forget functor $\shM_{g,m,e}(X^\dagger)\ra \shM_{g,m+e}(X)$ (from the middle row) factors through $\shM^D_{g,m+e}(X)$ because the last $e$ markings are automatically mapping to the corresponding toric boundary divisors $D_1,...,D_e$.
-The right-most horizontal map is the map that forgets the last $e$ markings.
-Note that the log structure on $\shM^{tt}$ is trivial and the one on its universal curve is the pull-back from $X^\dagger$, in particular $\shM^{tt}$ maps isomorphically onto its image in $\shM^D_{g,m+e}(X)$ that we denote $\shM^{D,tt}_{g,m+e}(X)$ giving the top left Cartesian square.
+where the bottom square is Cartesian and defines its top left corner $\shM^D_{g,I}(X,[\Delta])$.
+The log-forget functor $\shM_{g}(X^\dagger,\Delta)\ra \shM_{g,I}(X,[\Delta])$ (from the middle row) factors through $\shM^D_{g,I}(X,[\Delta])$ because the boundary markings $i\in I^{\partial}$ are automatically mapping to the corresponding toric boundary divisors $D_i$.
+The right-most horizontal map is the map that forgets these boundary markings.
+Note that the log structure on $\shM^{tt}_{g}(X^\dagger,\Delta)$ is trivial and the one on its universal curve is the pull-back from $X^\dagger$, so in particular $\shM^{tt}_{g}(X^\dagger,\Delta)$ maps isomorphically onto its image in $\shM^D_{g,I}(X,[\Delta])$, which we denote $\shM^{D,tt}_{g,I}(X,[\Delta])$ giving the top left Cartesian square.
 Finally, the diagonal arrow is indeed a $G$-torsor (onto a subset of the target that is open if $\Delta$ is primitive) because of the $|G|$ choices to recover markings after forgetting them.
 Note that all spaces except for those in the top row are proper.
 By absence of automorphisms, the two spaces in the top row are actually schemes.
 If all of our $\psi$-classes are associated with point conditions (as is the case for the situations considered in \cite{MR} and \cite{Rau}), then the correspondence theorem for products of projective spaces reads as follow.

-\begin{thm} We assume $g=0$, $X=\prod_{i=1}^k \bb{P}^{r_i}$, and $\Delta$ is primitive.
-Suppose there are no $\psi$-conditions, i.e. $s_1,...,s_m=0$, or more generally that each $\psi$-condition is attached to a point condition, or yet more generally that each $\psi$-condition is attached to an incidence condition whose intersection with $[\Delta]$ in the Chow ring is $0$.
+\begin{thm} We assume that $X=\prod_{i=1}^k \bb{P}^{r_i}$ and that $\Delta$ is primitive.
+Suppose there are no $\psi$-conditions, i.e. $s_i=0$ for each $i$, or more generally that each $\psi$-condition is attached to a point condition, or yet more generally that each $\psi$-condition is attached to an incidence condition whose intersection with the boundary component $D_i$ is $0$ whenever $[\Delta].D_i\neq 0$.
 Then

 \end{thm}